department-of-veterans-affairs/VA-Micropurchase-Repo/2018-13-2018_VA Flagship_Mobile_Application/Deliverables/Skylight Digital LLC/va_flagship_mobile_application_analysis_summary.md

 **Key takeaway - there are smart ways to do native mobile app development:** Once a product team has decided to pursue developing a mobile app, it doesn’t mean the decisions about the approach are then complete.
 A blended approach covers the primary use cases and user interactions natively, and then supplements these with in-app mobile web experiences for less common uses and edge cases.
 Similarly, once a product team has committed to separate iOS and Android development streams, it doesn’t mean collaboration between the two teams is limited.
 Ideally there is actually one team and one development project which is developing a shared thick API and two thin native clients.

-**Key caveat - there are VA specific considerations:** Our analysis of comparable private-sector applications needs to be strongly tempered by many VA-specific considerations.
+**Key caveat - there are VA-specific considerations:** Our analysis of comparable private-sector applications needs to be strongly tempered by many VA-specific considerations.
 We saw little evidence in analyzed comparable apps of care and concern paid to many VA specific concerns such as: special needs accessibility, challenging network connectivity, older and outdated device support, and federal laws that may guide the VA in areas such as identity authentication or privacy.

 # Recommendations for the VA